Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Another rule of thumb is the 25x rule: multiply your desired annual retirement income by 25 to estimate the size of the pension pot you’ll need.
 For example, if you want £20,000 a year in retirement, you’ll need around £500,000 saved.

-However, this second method has been criticised as it does not account for inflation, care costs or how long you will live.
+But this doesn't account for inflation, care costs, or how long you might live.

 Start small, start early

-The good news?
-You don’t need to start with large sums.
-Even saving £50 a month can make a meaningful difference over time, especially with compound growth and tax relief.
-For every £80 you contribute, the government adds £20 if you’re a basic-rate taxpayer.
-Higher-rate taxpayers can claim even more through their tax return.
+The good news is that you don’t need huge amounts to begin.
+Even £50 a month can add up, thanks to compound growth and tax relief.
+If you’re a basic-rate taxpayer, the government puts in £20 for every £80 you add.
+Higher-rate taxpayers can claim more on their tax return.

-Starting early gives your money more time to grow.
-A small monthly contribution in your 30s can be worth more than a larger one started in your 50s.
+The earlier you start, the more time your money has to grow.
+A small amount saved in your 30s can outgrow a bigger contribution that begins in your 50s.
 Time is your most powerful ally.

 For example, if you’re 30 and earn £30,000 a year before tax, increasing your savings by just 1% of your pre-tax salary (£25 per month) could give you an extra £55,200 to enjoy life if you retire at 68.
 Increase your savings by 2% and it could add an extra £110,400 to your pension pot.